serenity-is/docs/serene_tour/localization.md

 # Localization

-Serene allows you to change the active language by a dropdown on top right.
+Serene allows you to change the active language with a dropdown on top right.

 Try changing active language to Spanish.